syncfusion-content/windowsforms-docs/WindowsForms/colorpickeruiadv/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion ColorPickerUIAdv for Windows Forms
-description: Overview
+description: A quick overview about the ColorPickerUIAdv which has ColorCells for selecting colors in applications and also displaying themed and standard colors
 platform: WindowsForms
 control: ColorPickerUIAdv
 documentation: ug